alex-apezera/FlowLab/README.md

 The visualization screen contains the following areas:

-* **Control panel:** contains the Start/Pause, History, Reset, Diagnostics, Settings, and Acceleration commands.
+* **Control panel:** contains
+1) Start/Pause,
+2) History,
+3) Reset,
+4) Diagnostics,
+5) Settings,
+6) Acceleration commands.

 * **Information panel:** displays the gravitational acceleration, flow velocity, solution parameters, grid properties, substance properties, process parameters, and the current time step.
-The time step can be adjusted manually.
+The time step may be adjusted manually.

 * **Graph controls:** used to select a graph and activate the melting visualization, as well as to select the thermal-map display mode.